Feed usually represents the single largest cost in all types of sheep

 lambing versus six weeks before lambing.
 Ewes carrying singles

 do not need to receive grain as early as those carrying multiple

 Pregnancy toxemia or ketosis is the most common nutritional

 disorder that occurs during late gestation.
 It is caused by

 an inadequate intake of energy during late gestation, as fetuses

-make 70 percent of their growth.
+make 70 percent of their growth during this period.
 As the ewe breaks down her

 body fat to meet her increasing nutritional needs, toxic ketone